DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 Pose the questions:

-1. What do you understand by ‘domain-specific knowledge?’
+1. What do you understand by 'domain-specific knowledge?'
 2. Why do pupils need to develop domain-specific knowledge before being asked to think critically?
 3. Can you give an example from your subject area?